ogbreaks/OPL2_Tracker/README.md

 # OPL2_Tracker

-I aim to create a simple and generic hardware music tracker which I can use in my embedded synth projects.
-Essentially this is currently a fork of a simple tracker designed and implemnented by Linus Åkesson although no repo exists on github currently.
-All initial code is freely available and adapted from Linus Åkesson but all rights on this code are retained by him until further notice - once I have contacted him.
+OPL2_Tracker aims to develop a simple and generic hardware music tracker that could be useful for DIY embedded OPL2 synth projects.

+Essentially this is currently a fork of a simple tracker coded by Linus Åkesson, although no repo exists currently on GitHub to my knowledge.
+All initial code is freely available online and adapted from Linus Åkesson.
+All rights to his code are retained by Linus.

-Please see https://www.linusakesson.net/index.php for his great work on chiptunes and much more!
+Please see https://www.linusakesson.net/index.php for further details on all the work he has done.

 Nick